North Carolina Hummingbird Migration: 11 Documented Super Aviators

 Hummingbirds usually lay 2 eggs per brood, one each on consecutive days.

-The Ruby-throated hummingbird is the only hummingbird that nests in North Carolina.
-On average they raise two families per year.
 However, there are occasions where they are able to work in an additional family for a total of three families per year.

-North Carolina hummingbird enthusiasts should put out hummingbird feeders in early March to attract the very earliest arriving migrating hummingbirds.
+North Carolina hummingbird enthusiasts should put out hummingbird feeders in late March or approximately two weeks before their expected arrival to attract the earliest migrating hummingbirds.

 See my article: